nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 The two entities in the data structure of CKB’s cell are `lock` and `type`.
 Type scripts can capture any validation logic needed in the cell transformation.

 Type scripts can implement economic constructs as well.
-NervosDAO is completely implemented as a type script with minimal support form the consensus layer.
+NervosDAO is completely implemented as a type script with minimal support from the consensus layer.

 #### See Also